-Chris Jay Hoofnagle helps students from different disciplinary perspectives understand the effects of law on technology.
-He teaches cybersecurity, privacy, consumer protection, forensics, and seminars on new technologies.
-He holds a dual appointment with the School of Information and is an affiliated faculty member of the Simons Institute for the Theory of Computing, the Berkeley Risk and Security Lab, and the Center for Security in Politics.
+Chris Jay Hoofnagle helps students from different disciplines understand the interplay of law and technology.
+He teaches torts, cybersecurity, consumer protection, python programming, and seminars on new technologies.
+He is a Professor of Practice in the School of Information and is an affiliated faculty member of the Simons Institute for the Theory of Computing, the Berkeley Risk and Security Lab, and the Center for Security in Politics.

 Hoofnagle is of counsel to Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP, and an elected member of the American Law Institute.
 In Spring 2024, Hoofnagle is a Visiting Senior Research Fellow in the Department of War Studies, King’s College London.